Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

-We evaluate the performance of our rule learning module on learning time and rules' amount compared to the excellent rule learning tool AMIE+.
-For generating high-quality rules, our model takes 6.29s/2.26s/1.55s/10.50s in an iteration on average while AMIE+ takes 79.19s/26.83s/5.35s/105.53s on datasets FB15K/FB15K237/NELL-995/DBpedia, illustrating the higher efficiency of EngineKGI.
+We evaluate the performance of our rule learning module on the learning time and the amount of rules compared to the excellent rule learning tool AMIE+.
+For generating high-quality rules, our model takes 6.29s/2.26s/1.55s/10.50s in an iteration on average while AMIE+ takes 79.19s/26.83s/5.35s/105.53s on datasets FB15K/FB15K237/NELL-995/DBpedia, illustrating the higher efficiency of EngineKG.
 In Figure \ref{fig:iterative}, the amount of rules mined by AMIE+ is shown as that at the initial iteration.
-Thus, we can discover that the quantity of rules generated in the first iteration and the third iteration is twice and three times the number of rules obtained by AMIE+, respectively.
+Thus, we can discover that the quantity of rules generated in the first iteration and the third iteration is twice and three times the number of rules obtained by AMIE+.

 More specifically, Figure \ref{fig:iterative} exhibits the number of rules and Figure \ref{fig:perfocurve} indicates the performance curves on the four datasets over iterations.
 Notably, the number of rules and the performance continue to grow as the iteration goes on and converge after three iterations on all the datasets.
-These results illustrate that: (1) Rule learning and KGE modules in our model indeed complement each other and benefit in not only producing more high-quality rules but also obtaining better KG embeddings.
+These results illustrate that: (1) Rule learning and KGE modules in our model indeed complement each other and benefit in not only producing more high-quality rules but also obtaining better inference results.
 (2) More rules are effective to improve the performance of KG inference.
-(3) The iterative process will gradually converge along with the rule learning.
+(3) The iteration process will gradually converge along with the rule learning.